 Judgment published date:

-MIGRATION – Judicial review – decision of Administrative Appeals Tribunal refusing to grant protection visa – whether applicant denied procedural fairness – whether Tribunal’s reasoning process was illogical and unreasonable - no jurisdictional error established – application dismissed.
+MIGRATION – Judicial review – decision of Administrative Appeals Tribunal refusing to grant protection visa – Tribunal not satisfied applicant was witness of truth and rejected most of applicant’s claims concerning past harm - no point of principle - application dismissed

 Judgment published date: